Sneha013084/SBA12-movie-finder-api/README.md

         Reads the movie title from the request (e.g., /api/movies?title=Inception).

-        Sends a request to the OMDb API using your API key.
+        Sends a request to the OMDb API using API key.

         If the movie is found, sends the movie data back to the client (browser or Postman).